AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/apply-data-governance-framework.md

 1. In the Platform UI, click **[!UICONTROL Datasets]** in the left navigation
 1. Open the `Luma Loyalty Dataset`
 1. Click on the **[!UICONTROL Data Governance]** tab
 1. You can either apply labels to individual fields or apply them to the entire dataset.
 We will apply the label to the entire dataset.
 Click the pencil icon.
+If you don't see the icon, try making your browser wider or scrolling the middle panel to the right.
     ![Data Governance](assets/governance-dataset.png)
-1. In the modal, select the C2 label and click the
+1. In the modal, expand the **[!UICONTROL Contract Labels]** section and check the **[!UICONTROL C2]** label
 1. Click the **[!UICONTROL Save changes]** button
     ![Data Governance](assets/governance-applyLabel.png)
 1. Returning to the main [!UICONTROL Data Governance] screen, with the **[!UICONTROL Show inherited labels]** toggle on, you can see how the label has been applied to all of the fields in the dataset.